undereducated/ClientDetection-v1/README.md

 `clientdetection.use` - Allows you to view your own client brand<br>
 `clientdetection.viewother` - Allows you to view other peoples client brand<br>
 `clientdetection.*` - All ClientDetection permissions

+### Errors upon boot

+If you get an error upon boot, make sure the size of the files are correct to avoid corruption.
+- ClientDetection is `25.2k KB`
+- UndereducatedUtils is `10 KB`